0x60df/loophole/README.md

 If you want to completely disable Loophole, use `loophole-quit`.
 It disables all Loophole maps and `loophole-mode`.

+Actually, Loophole can be used without enabling `loophole-mode`, which just calls `loophole-resume` and set up auxiliary facilities, that is some key bindings, mode-line lighter, and variable-watcher which works only for speeding up internal process.
+Major part of Loophole works independently of `loophole-mode`.
+If you don't need these facilities, use `loophole-resume` instead of `loophole-mode` to activate temporary key bindings.

 #### State variable

 Each Loophole map has corresponding state variable.